In Search of Gus

 ___________

-Elizabeth Mayer provided my introduction to dowsing in her book Extraordinary Knowing.
-After her daughter’s antique harp was stolen and Elizabeth had worked with the police for months to exhaust all leads, a friend suggested she contact a dowser.
+In her book Extraordinary Knowing, Elizabeth Mayer describes her remarkable introduction to dowsing After her daughter’s antique harp was stolen and Elizabeth had worked with the police for months to exhaust all leads, a friend suggested she contact a dowser.
 What’s that she asked?

 A dowser is a person who can find things.
 Some are able to find lost items or treasures, others find natural resources like water and precious metals, and some can find lost people and pets.
 They are able to tap into information that exists beyond our five senses—some describe it as connecting with a universal consciousness or energetic library of all that is known.